-However, there is one more thing that we need to take into account: filling the tax declaration.
+However, there is one more thing that we need to take into account: filling out the tax declaration.
 Having monthly operations and a few ETFs will make your tax declaration a little more complicated.
-The first year you are going to spend probably 30 minutes to get everything complete.
-But then the next declaration is going to be easier, probably taking you 10 more minutes than if you had no stocks.
+In the first year you will probably spend 30 minutes getting everything complete.
+But then the next declaration will be easier, probably taking you 10 more minutes than if you had no stocks.
 So, we can say that investing by yourself will lengthen your tax declaration by 10 to 30 minutes per year.

 Investing with a Robo-advisor